zer0reaction/void40/README.md

 A fork containing the QMK config files can be found [here](https://github.com/victorlucachi/qmk_firmware/tree/dev_void/keyboards/handwired/void40).
 Edit them to suit your own needs and build the firmware following the QMK docs.

-If you plan on using the VIA configurator dont forget to download the json definitions file linked in this repository.
+If you plan on using the VIA configurator don't forget to download the json definitions file linked in this repository.

 [![License: CC BY-NC-SA 4.0](https://img.shields.io/badge/License-CC%20BY--NC--SA%204.0-blue)](https://creativecommons.org/licenses/by-nc-sa/4.0/)